 A technician will usually suggest a pitch stabilization if the tention on a piano's strings have fallen (or, less likely, risen) to a point at which it might be impossible or harmful to attempt to adjust the tension (i.e. raise or lower the pitch) to the desired level (a fine tuning of A-440).
-The usual cause for this situation is a lack of regular tuning, but other situations may create such a situation as well.
+Some usual causes (but not all) for this situation might be,

 When piano is in need of stabilization, the tuner would likely perform at least one pitch stabilization to bring the tention on the strings of the instrument up (or again, less likely, down) to a more reasonable level.
 If the initial level required only a single pitch stabilization, the experienced tuner might then be able to provide a stable fine tuning.
 In some instances though, the piano may require two pitch stabilizations before the instrument's dynamics will be stable enough to hold a fine tuning.
 Usually in such a case the experienced tuner will provide both pitch stabilizations and then suggest the customer have us back for a fine tuning after a few weeks (but usually no more than six month, or else the effectiveness of pitch stabilization begins to be lost).

 The wait between pitch stabilization and fine tuning is to allow the metal stings time to settle to the higher tension.
 After approximately three weeks the strings should be stable enough to receive a fine tuning.
 Generally, if the customer waits longer than six months to have the piano fine tuned the piano may require at least another pitch stabilization before the fine tuning.